 What to Bring: Shoes to get muddy, Water, Snack

-Only visible after a heavy rain, this waterfall can be reached with a muddy and slippery hike that stems from the popular Aiea Loop Trail and leads to a beautiful waterfall.
-You will be required to descend a steep slope to get to the base of Kalauao Valley before crossing the Kalauao Stream 8 times, but all that slipping and scrambling will lead you to one of the most beautiful and secluded waterfalls on the island.
+Only visible after a heavy rain, this waterfall can be reached with a muddy and slippery hike that stems from the popular Aiea Loop Trail.
+It is not an easy journey, as you will be required to descend a steep slope to get to the base of Kalauao Valley before crossing the Kalauao Stream multiple times.
+But all that slipping and scrambling will lead you to this pleasant and secluded little waterfall.

-Here's a sketch of the hike.
-You start on the Aiea loop trail for a short time before cutting onto an adjacent ridge.
+The hike begins on the Aiea loop trail for a short time before cutting onto an adjacent ridge.
 From here, you will look for the "Purple Tree" landmark that indicates your descent into the valley.
-Once you reach the valley floor, you will cross the Kalauao Stream roughly 8 times until you run into the falls.
+Once you reach the valley floor, you will cross the Kalauao Stream multiple times until you run into the falls.
 Note, if you follow the AllTrails track, it will show this as a loop hike.
 I would advise against that, for reasons to be discussed later.

-The trailhead for the Aiea Loop Trail is located at the top of a hill in the Keaiwa State Recreation Area.
-Something to note is the gates to the park close at 6:45 pm.
-So it is possible to knock this hike out after work, but only if you get off very early.
+The start of the Aiea Loop Trail is located at the top of a hill in the Keaiwa State Recreation Area.
+Something to note is the gates to the park close at 6:45 pm, so plan accordingly.
+Let's hike!

 After the fork you will walk through the trees for a short bit.

 Then you will pop back out on this ridge underneath this powerline structure.
-Take in these ridge views while you can, because soon we will be heading into the valley.
+Take in these ridge views while you can, because there won't be many views once we get into the valley.

 The trail will open up again.
 This is when you really need to start paying attention, because the fork to the valley is coming up.
 There are two spots where it looks like the trail might split off into the valley to the right.